eevvaayou/eevvaayou.github.io/_pages/contact.md

 <br>

 ##### 9.Restrictions
 Instructors are strictly prohibited from posting, providing, or engaging in any form of communication that includes illegal, inappropriate, offensive, racist, sexist, hateful, pornographic, or any other infringing material.
 This extends to all forms of interaction and communication, both within and outside the classroom setting.
-Violation of these standards may result in termination of employment.
+Violation of these standards may result in termination of collaboration.
 <br>

 ##### 10.Teaching Schedule and Responsibilities